 The Pennsylvania Supreme Court has decided in a recent asbestos case that mere exposure to asbestos is not sufficient to prove a link to asbestos related cancer.
-Instead, the Court said Plaintiffs would have to establishment a relationship between the exposure and the development of the disease.
+Instead, the Court said Plaintiffs would have to establishment a relationship between the asbestos exposure and the development of the disease.

 “Simply put,” the court said in its 53-page opinion, “one cannot simultaneously maintain that a single fiber among millions is substantially causative, while also conceding that a disease is dose-responsive.”